The Internet

 Because the bricks could

-be travelling "in parallel," over many separate routes at the same
+be traveling "in parallel," over many separate routes at the same

 time, they'd probably arrive much quicker.